 # Set Up SendGrid

-> SendGrid connects to Mailrith with an API key — configure the Event Webhook to keep subscriber statuses in sync when bounces or spam complaints occur.
+> SendGrid connects to Mailrith with an API key.
+Configure the Event Webhook so subscriber statuses stay in sync when bounces or spam complaints occur.

 - Human page: https://mailrith.com/docs/setup-sendgrid